This chapter of our documentation is still in beta. We welcome feedback, corrections,

 for versioned editions or extended variants, so you cannot require those of your editors.

-LEMDO has a set of annotations types that you must follow.
-If you wanted to add a
+LEMDO has a set of annotation types that you must follow.
+If you wanted to add a new

-them required of your editors.
-You will want to consult with the LEMDO project leads
+this type of annotation required of your editors.
+You will want to consult with the

 LEMDO has anticipated a number of points on which anthologies will want some latitude.